anarcher/ansible-docker-registry/README.md

 ```

-Note that the role used nested hash variables (redis,postgres,registry,nginx).
+Note that the role uses an nested hash variables (redis,postgres,registry,nginx).
-If you want to use it. you should change *hash_behaviour = merge* in ansible.cfg
+If you want to use it. you should change *hash_behaviour = merge* in ansible.cfg. (https://github.com/anarcher/ansible-docker-registry/blob/master/defaults/main.yml)

 - play playbook